engineer42AI/beta/src/components/console/files-memo.md

 ⸻

-# 6️⃣ Your test page (e.g. src/app/test/console-test/page.tsx)

-🧠 Role:
-This is just a page example showing how your console and bus system interact.

-📦 Think of it as:
-A test bench — where the “main app” lives and sends/receives messages with the console.

-🛠️ What it does:
-	•	Registers itself with a unique page ID
-	•	Listens for incoming messages from the console
-	•	Displays messages that come from the AI tab
-	•	Sends test payloads to the console to confirm communication

-💬 In short:

-It’s your playground to test the communication loop between page and console.

-⸻

 🧠 So what happens when you run the app
 	1. ConsolePanels creates the split view (main app + console)